-Project Quality Factors Point Description of Ranking Consideration Range Multi-Partner/Regional 0 - 5 Rank based on the number of Partners impact including broad involved in project OR regional scope of applications proposal (e.g. geographic range of the stock). yr 2 contains funding 0 - 4 Rank based on defined funding transition plan transition plan and/or away from Program funding or viable justification for continuance justification for continued Program funding.
-In-kind contribution 0-4 1 = 1% - 25% 2 = 26% - 50% 3 = 51% - 75% / 4 = 76% - 99% Improvement in data 0 - 4 1 = Maintain minimum level of needed data quality/quantity/timeliness collections 4 = Improvements in data collection reflecting 100% of related module as defined within the Program design.
-Metadata is provided and defined within proposal if applicable.
-Potential secondary module 0 - 3 Ranked based on additional module data as a by-product (In program 0 - 3 collection and level of collection as defined priority order) 0 - 3 within the Program design of individual 0 - 1 module.
-Impact on stock assessment 0-3 Rank based on the level of data collection that leads to new or greatly improved stock assessments.
+Project Quality Factors Point Range Description of Ranking Consideration

+Multi-Partner/Regional impact 0 - 5 Rank based on the number of Partners involved

+including broad applications in project OR regional scope of proposal (e.g.

+geographic range of the stock).

+yr 1 contains funding transition 0 - 4 Rank based on defined funding transition plan

+plan and/or justification for away from Program funding or viable

+continuance justification for continued Program funding.

+In-kind contribution 0-4 1 = 1% - 25%

+2 = 26% - 50%

+3 = 51% - 75%

+4 = 76% - 99%

+Improvement in data 0 - 4 1 = Maintain minimum level of needed data

+quality/quantity/timeliness collections

+4 = Improvements in data collection reflect

+100% of related module as defined within the

+Program design.
+Metadata is provided and

+defined within proposal if applicable.

+Potential secondary module as a 0 - 5 Ranked based on additional module data

+by-product (In program priority 0 - 4 collection and level of collection as defined

+order) 0 - 3 within the Program design of individual

+0 - 3 module.

+Impact on stock assessment 0 - 3 Rank based on the level of data collection that

+leads to new or greatly improved stock

+assessments as specified in the proposal.

+Impact on management 0 - 3 Rank based on the level of data collection that

+leads to new or greatly improved management

+as specified in the proposal.

-Other Factors Point Description of Ranking Consideration Range Properly Prepared -1 - 1 Meets requirements as specified in funding decision document Step 2b and Guidelines Merit 0-3 Ranked based on subjective worthiness
+Other Factors Point Range Description of Ranking Consideration Properly Prepared -1 - 1 Meets requirements as specified in funding decision document Step 2b and Guidelines Merit 0 - 3 Ranked based on subjective worthiness

-Ranking Guide - Maintenance Projects: (to be used only if funding available exceeds total
+Ranking Guide - Maintenance Projects: (to be used only if funding available exceeds total Maintenance funding request)

-Maintenance funding requested)

-Ranking Factors Point Description of Ranking Consideration Range Achieved Goals 0 - 3 Proposal indicates project has consistently met previous set goals.
+Other Factors Point Range Description of Ranking Consideration Achieved Goals 0-3 Proposal indicates project has consistently met previous set goals.
 Current proposal provides project goals and if applicable, intermediate metrics to achieve overall achieved goals.
-Data Delivery Plan 0 - 2 Ranked based if a data delivery plan to Program is supplied and defined within the proposal.
-Level of Funding -1 - 1 -1 = Increased funding from previous year 0 = Maintained funding from previous year 1 = Decreased funding from previous year Properly Prepared -1 - 1 -1 = Not properly prepared 1 = Properly prepared Merit 0-3 Ranked based on subjective worthiness
+Data Delivery Plan 0-2 Ranked based if a data delivery plan to Program is supplied and defined within the proposal.
+Level of Funding -1 - 1 -1 = Increased funding from previous year 0 = Maintained funding from previous year 1 = Decreased funding from previous year Properly Prepared -1 - 1 -1 = Not properly prepared 1 = Properly prepared Merit 0 - 3 Ranked based on subjective worthiness